hrothwell/mal-cli/README.md

 ## Requirements
 - [MAL API client id](https://myanimelist.net/apiconfig)
-- said client id is placed in a text file located at `${HOME}/anime-cli/mal-secret.txt`
+- said client id is placed in a json file located at `${HOME}\anime-cli\mal-secret.json`
-- need java for now, want to make this run native at some point (stated 9-28-22, see how long it actually takes)

-## "Installing" (not really installing yet)
-- download git repo
-- run `./gradlew clean build`
-- scripts should now be present in `build/install/anime-cli/bin`
+- probably need java if wanting to make your own build, if on Windows there is a provided exe file in `.\windows-native-image-exe`

 ## Usage (gradle, jar, and `build\scripts`)
 - gradle: `.\gradlew run`